 Wildfires and drought conditions give rise to smoke and dust storms spreading miles from their source.
 This past year has showcased the risks from wildfire smoke from blazes in the West.
-As of September, California had reported nearly 5,000 wildfires in 2014--1,000 more than usual-before fire season had even begun, as the Los Angeles Times noted.11 In one example, particulate matter in the smoke from those fires covered Sacramento to Reno in a code purple particulate matter alert on September 21, 2014.12 (Code Purple is the designation for "Very Unhealthy" air signifying that everyone may experience more serious health effects.)
+As of September, California had reported nearly 5,000 wildfires in 2014--1,000 more than usual-before fire season had even begun, as the Los Angeles Times noted.
+In one example, particulate matter in the smoke from those fires covered Sacramento to Reno in a code purple particulate matter alert on September 21, 2014.

 Drought-driven dust storms also produce high levels of particulate matter.
-The impact of dust storms in recent years, such as one in Oklahoma in 2012 that shut down Interstate 35, demonstrate their power to threaten health in multiple ways.13
+The impact of dust storms in recent years, such as one in Oklahoma in 2012 that shut down Interstate 35, demonstrate their power to threaten health in multiple ways.

-Even short-term exposure to such levels of particulate matter, short-term increases in particle pollution have been linked to premature death from respiratory and cardiovascular causes, including strokes^{14, 15, 16, 17}; increased mortality in infants and young children18; increased numbers of heart attacks, especially among the elderly and in people with heart conditions;19 increased hospitalization for cardiovascular disease, including strokes and congestive heart failure^{20, 21, 22}; increased hospitalization for asthma among children;^{23, 24, 25} and increased severity of asthma attacks in children.26
+Even short-term exposure to short-term increases in particle pollution have been linked to premature death from respiratory and cardiovascular causes, including strokes13, 14, 15, 16; increased mortality in infants and young children; increased numbers of heart attacks, especially among the elderly and in people with heart conditions; increased hospitalization for cardiovascular disease, including strokes and congestive heart failure; increased hospitalization for asthma among children; and increased severity of asthma attacks in children.

-Wildfire smoke contains more toxics pollutants than just particulate matter; the smoke mixture includes carbon monoxide, nitrogen oxides, volatile organic compounds and carcinogens as well.27
+Wildfire smoke contains more toxics pollutants than just particulate matter; the smoke mixture includes carbon monoxide, nitrogen oxides, volatile organic compounds and carcinogens as well.

 These examples show that these changes erect new hurdles to our ability to protect health from air pollution.
-As EPA noted in its 2009 report on the impacts of global climate change on ground-level ozone, modeling for future pollution levels shows the complexity of the problem, with one compelling outcome: climate change had "the potential to make U.S. air quality management more difficult."28
+As EPA noted in its 2009 report on the impacts of global climate change on ground-level ozone, modeling for future pollution levels shows the complexity of the problem, with one compelling outcome: climate change had "the potential to make U.S. air quality management more difficult."

-Extreme weather threatens health.
-Many cities across the U.S., such as Chicago and Milwaukee have experienced increased death rates from episodic heat waves in recent years.29 Hotter temperatures can increase the risk of heat stroke and heat exhaustion and can increase the risk of hospitalization for cardiovascular and respiratory diseases.30
+Extreme weather threatens respiratory health.
+Many cities across the U.S., such as Chicago and Milwaukee have experienced increased death rates from episodic heat waves in recent years.
+Hotter temperatures can increase the risk of heat stroke and heat exhaustion and can increase the risk of hospitalization for cardiovascular and respiratory diseases.

-Increased risk of dangerous hurricanes threatens not only damage and death from the wind, but disruption in communities that suffer the hurricanes.
-As Hurricane Katrina and Sandy showed, the disruption can last for years.
+Increased risk of dangerous hurricanes threatens not only damage and death from the wind, but disruption in communities that suffer hurricanes.
+As Hurricane Katrina and Sandy showed, such disruptions can last for years.
 Hospitals, clinics, medical care and public health services may be blocked from serving their patients and communities as resources are diverted to emergency response or too damaged to provide those services.
 Patients find themselves in emergency shelters or relocated to new homes far away from their previous medical caregivers.

-According to the most recent assessments31, the nation has experienced increased heavy rainfall and flooding since 1991.
+According to the most recent assessments, the nation has experienced increased heavy rainfall and flooding since 1991.
 Flooding causes premature deaths, often through drowning, but the aftermath of flooding expands the burden.
-Water damage leaves behind lingering risks including dampness and mold, chemicals and sewage spread through flood waters, and contaminated debris in flooded homes, schools, hospitals and other community facilities.32
+Water damage leaves behind lingering risks including dampness and mold, chemicals and sewage spread through flood waters, and contaminated debris in flooded homes, schools, hospitals and other community facilities.

-Allergens and risk of vector-borne diseases will increase.
-Warmer weather leads to shifting growing seasons that change flowering time and pollen development and can expand the habitat for allergenrich plant species.
-Higher concentrations and longer growing seasons increase the exposure to allergens that trigger asthma and other respiratory and allergic responses.33 In the U.S., spread of diseases such as Lyme, West Nile Virus, and Rocky Mountain spotted fever, is linked to complex differences in weather, hosts and human behavior that can be profoundly affected by changes in climate.
-34
+Allergens will increase.
+Warmer weather leads to shifting growing seasons that change flowering time and pollen development and can expand the habitat for allergen-rich plant species.
+Higher concentrations and longer growing seasons increase the exposure to allergens that trigger asthma and other respiratory and allergic responses.